scm-lopez/PLAMS/doc/source/intro.rst

 It is assumed that the reader has some basic understanding of Python programming language.
 Gentle introduction to Python can be found in the excellent :ref:`Python Tutorial<tutorial-index>` and other parts of the official Python documentation.

-Majority of examples presented within this document use as an external binary either ADF, BAND or DFTB.
+Majority of examples presented within this document use as an external binary either ADF or AMS.
 Please refer to the corresponding program's manual if some clarification is needed.

-..
-The last section presents a collection of real life example scripts that cover various possible applications of PLAMS.Due to early stage of the project this section is not yet too extensive.
-Users are warmly welcome to help with enriching it, as well as to provide any kind of feedback regarding either PLAMS itself or this documentation to support@scm.com
+The last section presents a collection of real life example scripts that cover various possible applications of PLAMS.
+Due to early stage of the project this section is not yet too extensive.
+Users are warmly welcome to help with enriching it, as well as to provide any kind of feedback regarding either PLAMS itself or this documentation to support@scm.com or directly on PLAMS `github page <https://github.com/SCM-NV/PLAMS>`_